 There are plenty of other intoxicating Munich beer halls.
 Spatenhaus is the opera-goers’ beer hall, serving more elegant food in a traditional setting on the square facing the opera and palace.
 The trendy Andechser am Dom, at the rear of the twin-domed Frauenkirche, serves Andechs beer and great food to appreciative regulars.
 Nürnberger Bratwurst Glöckl am Dom, just across from Andechser am Dom, is popular with tourists.
 Dine outside under the trees or in the dark, medieval, cozy interior — patrolled by wenches and spiked with antlers.

-For the beer fanatic, there's a humble Beer and Oktoberfest Museum near the city center, which offers a low-tech and underwhelming take on beer's history and the origins of the city's Oktoberfest celebration.
+For the beer fanatic, there’s the humble Beer and Oktoberfest Museum in the city center, which offers a low-tech and underwhelming take on beer’s history and the origins of the city’s Oktoberfest celebration.

 Wandering through the legions of happy beer-drinkers in the beer halls, it occurred to me that, unlike with wine, more money doesn’t get you a better beer.
 Beer is truly a people’s drink, and you’ll get the very best here in Munich.
 Connoisseurs have their favorite brews — and to get it, they don’t pay more...they simply go to the beer hall that serves it.